Spomky-Labs/jose/doc/Use.md

 # The operations

-Depending on operations you want to perform, you you to initialize required components first.
+Depending on operations you want to perform, you have to initialize required components first.

-## Signature data
+## How To Sign

 ### Initialize components